 What is Classification?

 Each Paralympic sport has sport-specific minimal disability criteria that athletes must meet in order to be eligible for the sport.
+An athlete must have an eligible impairment that leads to a permanent and verifiable activity limitation as outlined in the IPC Classification Code.
 For a more detailed explanation of the classification systems for each Paralympic sport, visit the sport profile pages for Summer and Winter sports.

 For general information about which sports you may be eligible for refer to the attached fact sheets below or the APC Select-A-Sport tool.